Google grants for UK charities

 To maintain your eligibility for Google Ad Grants, your organisation must abide by program policies.

 - All the ads in your account must link to the non-profit URL that was approved in your application process.

-- You must be engaged and proactive in your AdWords account by logging in to the account, at least, monthly.
+- You must be engaged and proactive in your Google Ads account by logging in to the account, at least, monthly.

 - The ads you are promoting must reflect the mission of your non-profit.
 You can advertise to sell products as long as 100% of the proceeds are going to support your program.

 - The ads you create cannot point to pages that are used to primarily send visitors to other websites.